-Eupatorium are hardy perennials that reach heights between 60 cm and 3 m, making them ideal for use in borders.
+Eupatorium are hardy perennials.
+They can reach heights of between 60 cm and 3 m (2 to 10 feet), making them ideal for use in borders.

-They flower from Summer to Autumn with clustered flowers of white, purple or pink, atop heavy foilage.
+They bloom from Summer to Autumn, when they display clustered flowers of white, purple, or pink, atop heavy foilage.

-Some of the names of Eupatorium include Mist Flower, Throughwort, Boneset, Hardy Ageratum, and white snakeroot.
+Some of the more common names for Eupatorium plants include Mist Flower, Throughwort, Boneset, Hardy Ageratum, and White snakeroot.

 Eupatorium purpureum (Eutrochium purpureum / Kidney root) by Charles de Martigny.